kindohm/vscode-tidalcycles/README.md

 ## Known Issues

 - The `Eval and Copy` and `Eval Multi Line and Copy` commands from the Atom package are not supported.
+- VS Code output channel windows do not support auto-scrolling.
+If you enable the `showOutputInConsoleChannel` setting, that output will not auto-scroll.